 Building trust through third-party advocacy

 Collaborating with credible influencers who are known for setting trends, idolised for their style, and loved amongst your core luxury audience is a well-established but effective way of building a brand.
 Nurturing relationships with brand ambassadors, when done right, works to strengthen desirability and advocacy for a brand if they are a true reflection of your goals and target audience.
-Consumers are wise to false advertising, so partnering with someone who isn’t either could also have the reverse effect.
+Consumers have become increasingly wise to false advertising, so partnering with someone who isn’t a good fit could also have the reverse effect.